Dekr0/whetstone/src/solution/arrays-hashing/algorithm.md

         - multiplication and then mod a magic number if having a "sequential" prime number
         - addition with a selective prime number (magic ?)
+- boyer-moore majority vote algorithm
+- monotonic stack
+- memory saving strategy
+    - usually comes in the form of using variables as state
+    - traverse left and right at the same
+    - two pointers
+- bounded memory usage
+    - sometime memory is not necessary equal to the size of the input due to specific constraint, e.g.
+        - monotic stack and next greater element
+- bounded inner loop
+    - sometime inner loop not necessary be O(N), e.g.
+        - 26 english letter
+        - monotic stack and next greater element